Equilibrium Refinement through Negotiation in Binary Voting: Games for Binary Aggregation

-In this section we explore the existence of Nash equilibria (NE) in aggregation games and their properties, paying special attention to NE that are truthful and efficient.
-We omit the easier proofs in the interest of space.
+In this section we study Nash equilibria (NE) in special classes of aggregation games (that is, those that are constant and uniform) and their properties.
+Our focus is the existence of `good' NE, that is, NE that are truthful and efficient.